Can You Tell if Someone Turned Their Read Receipts Off?

 Instagram DMs have a very simple read-receipt system.
 If your message has been opened, the word ‘Seen’ will appear beneath the message.
 If you’re in a conversation with multiple people, then an eye icon and the Instagram name of the person who has seen your message appear.

 The recipient may have turned read receipts off if you don’t see the ‘Seen’ text or the eye icon.
+Try sending the person a DM.
+If they respond and you never saw the ‘Seen’ feedback, they’ve turned their read receipts off.

 On Snapchat, when your message reaches your correspondent’s inbox, the word ‘Delivered’ will appear on the app.
 Once they’ve actually opened the message, it will read ‘Opened.’